NeuronPrograms/CustomChatBot/README.md

-# tutorials
+# Chatbot
- This repo contains naive projects to help new programmers start thier journey
+This is a naive implementation of a web chat bot using PHP ,and pure javascript.